rudyjcruz831/backendCrypto/README.md

     catching system or maybe load balancing.
 The last thing is better design for scaling backend and frontend.

     4. I needed more time to understand frontend design and better practices to develop a much more robust frontend.
-    For example frontend better understand hooks like useState().
+    For example frontend I would like more time to understand hooks like useState().
 With backend I need more time to create proper testing for endpoints and add a layer of security.
-Design for both frontend and backend need more work.
 For example for backend I am calling api twice where I might be able to just call external APIs once.